-Joint legal custody means that the child lives with one parent for half of the year and with the other parent for the other half of the year.
-This may not be logical in some instances, so the court will often give one parent sole physical custody and award the other parent with a schedule for visitation.
+Joint physical custody, which is also known as shared parenting, means that the child lives with one parent for approximately half of the year and with the other parent for the remainder of the time.
+But an equal 50:50 split may not be logical in some instances.
+The court will often give one parent primary physical custody and award the other parent with a schedule for visitation.

 Of course, there are many things to consider before and during a divorce.
 If you feel that ending your marriage is best for you and your family, thinking through all your options can help you make arrangements that are best for everyone involved.